sparkle-project/sparkle-project.github.io/documentation/customization/index.md

     // Essentially, you can use this to UI-lessly determine if there's an update.
     - (void)checkForUpdateInformation;

     // Date of last update check.
-Returns null if no check has been performed.
+Returns nil if no check has been performed.
     - (NSDate *)lastUpdateCheckDate;

     // Call this to appropriately schedule or cancel the update checking timer according